-Amazon Elastic MapReduce (EMR) is an Amazon Web Service (AWS) for data processing and analysis.
+Amazon Elastic MapReduce (EMR) is an Amazon Web Services (AWS) tool for big data processing and analysis.
 Amazon EMR offers the expandable low-configuration service as an easier alternative to running in-house cluster computing.

-Amazon EMR processes data across a Hadoop cluster of virtual servers on the Amazon Elastic Compute Cloud (EC2).
+Amazon EMR processes big data across a Hadoop cluster of virtual servers on Amazon Elastic Compute Cloud (EC2) and Amazon Simple Storage Service (S3).
 The elastic in EMR's name refers to its dynamic resizing ability, which allows it to ramp up or reduce resource use depending on the demand at any given time.

 Processing big data with Amazon EMR

 Amazon EMR is used for data analysis in log analysis, web indexing, data warehousing, machine learning, financial analysis, scientific simulation, bioinformatics and more.
 EMR also supports workloads based on Apache Spark, Presto and Apache HBase -- the latter of which integrates with Hive and Pig for additional functionality.